Skip to main content

 Agent's default port

-To scrape agent's metrics, you need to define the N9_METRICS_PORT as an environmental variable while deploying your agent through Kubernetes YAML or a Docker invocation generated in the UI:
+To scrape agent's metrics, define the N9_METRICS_PORT as an environmental variable in your agent configuration when deploying it to Kubernetes or Docker:

-Here's a shortened example of Kubernetes deployment YAML with the defined N9_METRICS_PORT variable:
+The example Kubernetes deployment YAML with the defined N9_METRICS_PORT variable:

 apiVersion: apps/v1